PPLI Basics

 For Private Placement Life Insurance (PPLI), the connection to this rule is critical.
 PPLI policies often utilize investment options, known as Insurance Dedicated Funds (IDFs), that are structured as private funds.
 To access these sophisticated investment platforms within a PPLI policy, unitholders (the policy owner or grantor of a trust) must typically meet the Qualified Purchaser standard.

-Who Qualifies as a Qualified Purchaser?
+What is a Qualified Purchaser?

 Frequently asked questions